lesleyrs/Client3/docs/README.md

 ## TODO
 ```
 all home consoles (wii, dreamcast, xbox) should be able to run the game at higher res or even full res on PAL TVs so you don't have to pan and simplifies set_pixels, but this isn't set up right now and emulators don't seem to support many video modes.
+copy original bzip/gzip/isaac from java maybe allows for O3 optimization on more consoles unlike current bzip?
 ts Client2/java Client (lastmain/webclient branch) repo have extra funcs (pix2d etc?)
-remove original cache at bin/archives when the cache matches exactly
+icon/metadata/title etc for the different platforms: title+taskbar+desktop
 add diskstore/gzip just for later cache loading
-icon/metadata/title etc for the different platforms: title+taskbar+desktop
+global search TODO and NOTE and all console __defines__
+add CI: run make check/scan + artifacts
+the game uses 3 titles: "RuneScape - the massive online adventure game by Jagex Ltd" (website), "RuneScape Game" (html) and "Jagex" (jar), maybe show the first as it was most commonly seen

 change a bunch of functions and function prototypes to static
 clientstream and keycodes are based off rsc-c (but both have some tweaks), double check them for accuracy
 the following are (partially) based on RS2-225 by accident, some funcs might take args in diff order to Client repo: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap.
 Rewrite maybe?
-inconsistent naming: used both world3d and scene for world3d, rename world3d to scene? or at least for args only
-COLLISIONMAP_LEVELS should probably be added in some more places
+inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args?
+COLLISIONMAP_LEVELS could be added more?
-global search TODO and NOTE and all console __defines__
-add CI: check both highmem/lowmem, members/free, all entrypoints, run make check/scan/san and clang-format
-maybe take webworker server compat from Client2: https://emscripten.org/docs/api_reference/wasm_workers.html
-maybe use emscriptens indexeddb api to store data files
-bring back worldlist loading in [shell.html](https://github.com/lesleyrs/Client3/commit/5da924b9f766005e82163d899e52a5df2f771584#diff-c878553ed816480a5e85ff602ff3c5d38788ca1d21095cd8f8ebc36a4dbc07ee) if it gets re-added for live servers
-the game uses 3 titles: "RuneScape - the massive online adventure game by Jagex Ltd" (website), "RuneScape Game" (html) and "Jagex" (jar), maybe show the first as it was most commonly seen
 ```
 ## Java and C differences + codestyle
 ```